11cafe/comfyui-workspace-manager/README.md

 ### Where are my workflow and workspace data stored?

+🍺 All your workflows are now output to a folder in `/ComfyUI/my_workflows` ⚠️Note: this is a ONE-WAY sync folder, that will only reflect changes made from your ComfyUI workspace browser; If you add some files manually using your OS file system (e.g. Finder in MacOS, File Explorer in Windows), workspace manager will not be able to pickup those changes.
+You need to use the "Import" button in files side bar to add new files to workspace manager.

-🍺 All your workflows are now output to a folder in `/ComfyUI/my_workflows` Our internal db data is stored in your disk under /ComfyUI/custom_nodes/comfyui-workspace-manager/db/
+Our internal db data is stored in your disk under /ComfyUI/custom_nodes/comfyui-workspace-manager/db/

 ## Upcoming Features